Skip to main content

 Manage credentials stored in the vault.

-onecli secrets list # List all secrets
+onecli secrets list # List secrets in active project

 onecli secrets update --id X --value Y # Update a secret